 - carnivores, to play a top-down role in managing and regulating ecosystems.

 For a detailed and broader look at rewilding and how you can add elements of this method into your own gardening practices, see Green That Life’s post on How to Create a Wildlife-Friendly Yard.
-For further reading on natural landscaping techniques, see Green That Life’s book selections on the green and healthy gardening.
+For further reading on natural landscaping techniques, see Green That Life’s book selections on green and healthy gardening.

 The Five (or Six) Rs